abhin5821/Precipitation-Prediction-for-Construction-Businesses/README.md

 # Precipitation Prediction for Construction Businesses

 ## Description:
-This project focuses on predicting precipitation for the construction industry using historical data and machine learning techniques.
+This project focuses on predicting precipitation for the construction industry for the next 1-2 years(specific monsoon months) using historical data and machine learning techniques under the Theme-"Disaster Preparedness and Emergency Response.

 ### Dataset:
-The project utilizes a CSV file named "Historic_sorted.csv" containing historical precipitation data, likely for various months or locations.
+The project utilizes a CSV file named "Historic_dataset.csv" containing historical precipitation data for years and months.

 ### Model Training and Predictions:

 - The code employs the ARIMA (Autoregressive Integrated Moving Average) model for time series forecasting.